 This website hosting type is suitable for new businesses and individual websites that are not expecting throttling traffic any time soon.
 However, as the number of website visitors increases, there is a need to migrate to a more sustainable hosting service.

-To accommodate more website traffic, you will need more space on your server.
+You will need more space on your server to accommodate more website traffic.
 However, that doesn’t necessarily mean that you’ll need a whole server dedicated to your website.
 While that is a juicy idea, it’s a bit extravagant and cost-inefficient.
 Choosing a bigger portion of a shared server would be a good fix.
 But, with more traffic comes bigger data and the need for you to have more control over how that data is collated.

 VPS (Virtual Private Server) hosting allows your website to use servers with fewer partitions (i.e. bigger portions) to receive and process more remote requests than what’s obtainable from a shared hosting service.
 It also gives you better control of your website by giving you a dedicated file manager to access and organize your remote files in real-time.